-Before I start, let me tell you that I live with someone who has been chronically addicted to cereal.
+I live with someone who used to be addicted to cereal.
 I mean not just in the morning, but as a snack before bed too.
 So, when I say it’s our favourite granola, that includes my now paleo granola converted boyfriend.
 My attempt to wean him off grain and sugar loaded cereals works as long as I have an alternative standing by.
 That means I had to come up with a recipe that was tasty but also quick and easy so I can make a big batch every week.

 Cook’s notes: You can use a variety of nuts and seeds in this recipe and a different type of dried fruit.
-Quick note on the nuts and seeds, some contain fairly high amounts of Omega-6 fatty acids.
+Some nuts and seeds contain fairly high amounts of Omega-6 fatty acids.
 Macadamia nuts have the lowest amount but can be quite expensive.
-My rule is have plenty of Omega-3 rich foods to balance out the healthy ratio and eat granola every second or third day instead of making it a daily breakfast meal.
+Our rule is to have plenty of Omega-3 rich foods to create a healthy ratio of Omega-6 to Omega-3 fatty acids in our diet.
+We granola every third day instead of making it a daily breakfast meal.

-Having said all that, most of you probably don’t have the time to do all of that so just enjoy your granola with standard nuts and limit to eating it a couple of times per week.
-And if budget is not a word in your vocabulary, you can always buy pre-activated nuts online.
-Check out 2DIE4 Live Foods from Byron Bay.
+Having said all that, most of you probably don’t have the time to do all of that so just enjoy your granola with regular nuts and limit to eating it a couple of times per week.
+And if cost is not a worry, then you can always buy pre-activated nuts online.

-Serve with coconut/almond milk, coconut cream or natural full-fat yogurt if you consume some dairy and fresh berries or fruit on top.
+Serve with coconut/almond milk or coconut yoghurt, coconut cream or natural full-fat yogurt if you consume some dairy and fresh berries or fruit on top.
 I often take a handful in a ziplock bag as a snack on the go.
-You can also break the granola into larger pieces and use it as mini muesli bars for kids.

-- 1 cup dried plums or dried cherries, cranberries or apricots
+- 2/3 cup dried fruit (plums, dried cherries, cranberries, apricots, figs or dates)

 - 1/2 cup coconut flakes (if you have them)

-- 5-6 tbsp honey, rice malt syrup, maple syrup or a little less coconut syrup (it’s usually more concentrated)
+- 2–3 tbsp honey (rice malt syrup, maple syrup or coconut syrup can also be used)

 - Optional but very nice: zest of 1 orange